persoo/persoo-autocomplete/README.md

 </div>
 ```

 You can find a few CSS examples in the [Demo].
-Just look at the source code for corresponding <style> element.
+Just look at the source code for corresponding `<style>` element.

+> You can also use inline CSS styles provided through options (cssClasses on various objects).

 ## Development Workflow